 - Is it likely to be changed or get better as the year goes on? – Not anytime soon, any changes to procedure such as exemptions for Motorsport licence holders to move freely around Europe, would require MUK members to lobby their MP /foreign office /department for transport and require the UK and EU to return to the negotiating table to discuss and arrange.
 Sadly, Motorsport is likely to be a long way down the list of terms which require urgent review.

-- Finally, apparently the French have introduced new regs for all vehicles over 3500Kg to have blind spot stickers at the rear and on the sides.
+- New French Trailer rules From April 1st the French have introduced new regs for all vehicles over 3500Kg to have blind spot stickers at the rear and on the sides.
 This is going to apply to foreign owned vehicles too, and includes motorhome apparently, plus the stickers will be needed on the trailers.
 It is law now and fines start from 1st April – Morte Angle stickers can easily be found on eBay.